stevearc/overseer.nvim/doc/tutorials.md

 Now you can do `:WatchRun` on any supported file and it will run the file, open the output in a split, and re-run on save.

-Final note: to stop watching the file use the "dispose" action from `:OverseerQuickAction`.
+Final note: to stop watching the file use the "dispose" action from `:OverseerTaskAction`.